Nurtal/RD/README.md

    5. SjS
    6. SLE
    7. SSc
    8. UCTD
-   could be a combinaison (list) of the terms
-   could be set to "all" (i.e a list of all terms)
+   could be a combinaison (list) of the terms, could be set to "all" (i.e a list of all terms)
 Display is a boolean, 1 to see the negative count AND the positive count, 0 for  only the positive count